KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 # Results From Findings

+I originaly chose this dataset so that i could perform a Sentiment Analysis on opinions expressed in the text, to determine viewer's attitude towards the Waze mobile app, but after spending time performing an exploratory data analysis on the data I discovered a few interesting facts regarding app versions and years the reviews were submitted by.

 Based on the waze mobile app dataset we can tell that most of the user reviews have a very positive sentiment and are ranked within rating number 5.